rafaeljesus/newww/README.md

 First, clone this repo.

-Second, copy numbat-config.example.js and config.example.js to numbat-config.js and config.js, respectively.
-Feel free to modify them to suit your needs.
+Second, copy numbat-config.example.js to numbat-config.js.
+Feel free to modify it to suit your needs.
+You can also create a config.admin.js to override any of the config.js values.

 If you have a reasonably new machine, we strongly recommend using Virtualbox and Vagrant to run a pre-configured VM containing [couchdb](http://couchdb.apache.org/),